Harry Potter Actor Jim Tavare Suffers Broken Neck And Ribs In Head-On Car Crash

 Harry Potter actor Jim Tavare is in intensive care after he was involved in a “head on” car crash on Monday.

-The 54-year-old British actor and comedian, who played the role of Tom the Innkeeper in the 2004 film Harry Potter and the Prisoner of Azkaban, was involved in a serious car accident and is fighting for recovery in a hospital Intensive Care Unit (ICU) after suffering a punctured lung, a broken neck, 15 broken ribs, fractures in both breastbones, multiple right leg fractures and several other injuries, according to his wife Laura, in a message posted to her partner’s Facebook page on Tuesday.
+The 54-year-old British actor and comedian, who played the role of Tom the Innkeeper in the 2004 film Harry Potter and the Prisoner of Azkaban, was involved in a serious car accident and is fighting for recovery in a hospital Intensive Care Unit (ICU) after suffering a punctured lung, a broken neck, 15 broken ribs, fractures in both breastbones, multiple right leg fractures, and several other injuries, according to his wife Laura, in a message posted to her partner’s Facebook page on Tuesday.

 ⭐️ #News • Harry Potter actor Jim Tavaré in intensive care after head-on car crash: 'This is for real, not a movie… https://t.co/EE6OT7ybbl pic.twitter.com/gNRuMJnK0I